 In the short term, this damage may cause sunburns.
 Yes, this could heal itself and there will be no damage to your cells regrowing themselves and no visible damage.

-If you keep allowing yourself to get too much sun, you will leave the “the short term” and be into “long term” risks.
+Adding a hat to your normal routine is a good idea if you keep allowing yourself to get too much sun, Don’t get carelessly leave the “short term” and be into “long term” risks.
+Protect yourself.

-In the long term, it builds up and increases the risk of skin cancer.
+In the long term, sun damage builds up and increases the risk of skin cancer.

 Dangers Of Sunburn

 Most of us have not lived in the dark.
 Even if you were not out in the sun long, with no sunburn issues.
 You might not feel any pain at all.
 That does not mean that you don’t have some damage.
 That healthy tan you had?

 OK, so there are some reasons for a healthy amount of sun exposure.
 A healthy amount is measured in minutes, not hours. the following link will explain why we need healthy sun exposure.
 6 Quick Reasons For Some Sun Exposure